jianchang512/pyvideotrans/README.md

 # 2. Install dependencies (uv automatically syncs environment)
 uv sync

-# If you need local channels for qwen-tts and qwen-asr, please execute `uv sync --extra qwen-tts --extra qwen-asr`
+# If you need local channels for qwen-tts and qwen-asr and chatterbox and moss-tts, please execute `uv sync --all-extras`

 ```